ericoporto/ags-manual-wiki/Button.md

     int Button.TextColor;

-Gets/sets the text colour used to display the button's text.
+Gets/sets the text color used to display the button's text.

 If the button is displaying an image rather than text, then this property has no effect.